Central Technology and Sports College: Fire in 1980

-Fifth-year Simon Gilchrist Pickering (born 11 April 1965) burned down the main teaching block, causing £450,000 damage.
+A Fifth-year student burned down the main teaching block, causing £450,000 damage.
 At Lincoln Crown Court he received three months at a youth detention centre in April 1981, and the school was fully operational by October 1981.
 The fire destroyed thirteen classrooms.
 The individual had had a minor disagreement with a teacher, and he had wanted to cause a small amount of damage in teenage protest, but the fire took hold instead.

 The fire took place at 8.20pm on Wednesday 29 October 1980 during the half term.
 Fire crews arrived from Brant Broughton and Corby Glen.
 There were 650 at the school.